platformsh/platformsh-docs/docs/src/dedicated/overview/security.md

 ## Project isolation

 All Dedicated Clusters are single-tenant.
 The three VMs are exclusively used by a single customer and each Dedicated cluster is launched into its own isolated network (VPC on AWS, equivalent on other providers).
-The network is firewalled to incoming connections; only ports 22 (SSH), 80 (HTTP), 443 (HTTPS), 2221 (SFTP) are opened to incoming traffic.
+The network is behind a firewall for incoming connections; only ports 22 (SSH), 80 (HTTP), 443 (HTTPS), 2221 (SFTP) are opened to incoming traffic.
 There are **no exceptions** for this rule, so any incoming web service requests, ETL jobs, or otherwise will need to transact over one of these protocols.

-Outgoing TCP traffic is not firewalled.
+Outgoing TCP traffic is not behind a firewall.
 Outgoing UDP traffic is disallowed.

 The Development Environment deploys each branch as a series of containers hosted on a shared underlying VM.
 Many customers will generally share the same VM.
 However, all containers are allowed to connect only to other containers in their same environment, and even then only if an explicit "relationship" has been defined by the user via configuration file.